RealmFive/proxy_method/README.md

     class Turtle < Animal
       include ProxyMethod

-      proxy_class_method :create, "Don't create here, use an Interactor!" proxy_instance_method :save, "Don't save here, use an Interactor!"
+      proxy_class_method :create
+      proxy_instance_method :save

       # for instance methods, you can also just call "proxy_method"
-      proxy_method :update, "Don't update here, use an Interactor!" end
+      proxy_method :update
+    end

+You can do this:

     Turtle.create
-    # => RuntimeError: Don't create here, use an Interactor!
+    # => RuntimeError: Disabled by proxy_method

     Turtle.new.save
-    # => RuntimeError: Don't save here, use an Interactor!
+    # => RuntimeError: Disabled by proxy_method

     Turtle.proxied_create
     # => 'created'

-    Turtle.new.save
+    Turtle.new.proxied_save
     # => 'saved'

+You can specify a custom error message:

+    class CustomCow < Animal
+      include ProxyMethod

+      proxy_method :save, "Don't save here, use an interactor!" end

+    CustomCow.new.save
+    # => RunTimeError: Don't save here, use an interactor!

+You can specify multiple methods at once:

+    class MultiMonkey < Animal
+      include ProxyMethod

+      proxy_method [:save, :update], "Use an interactor!"
+    end

+    MultiMonkey.new.save
+    # => RunTimeError: Use an interactor!

+    MultiMonkey.new.update
+    # => RunTimeError: Use an interactor!

 ## Installation
 Add this line to your application's Gemfile: